rphars/taxidata/README.md

 ---

 ## The Dataset
 The primary file is taxi_data.parquet.
 However, this file contains >3m rows.
 We therefore recommend you use taxi_data_100k.parquet instead, which contains a random sample of 100.000 taxi rides.
-You may want to use a smaller subsample initially to speed up code development and model estimation.
+You may want to use a much smaller sample initially to speed up code development and model estimation.

 ## Data Dictionaries
 * For the primary file, find the dictionary here: https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf